TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1AddressBlock.md

 ```

 ## DESCRIPTION
-This function is used to remove an address block from BloxOneDDI IPAM
+This function is used to remove an address block from Universal DDI IPAM

 ## EXAMPLES